Ayrshire Scotland -

 River as far as Quebec City.
 Then overland

 Windsor, south of the Great Lakes.
-Lake
+To

 north.
 Across the border were the northern